-From the little I’ve understood (I watched his Research Channel lecture in 2008, then read his book), water organizes itself into a highly organized liquid crystal (another physical state in addition to liquid, gas, solid and plasma) at its interface with air or gelled acids, and retains a small electrical charge along this interface that can grow up to several million molecules thick.
-This "exclusion zone" is free of dissolved chemicals that remain in solution with the water beyond the interface.
+From the little of it I’ve understood (I watched his Research Channel lecture in 2008, then read his book), water organizes itself into a highly organized liquid crystal (another physical state in addition to the four we recognize: liquid, gas, solid and plasma) along its interface with air or gelled acids, and retains a small electrical charge along this interface that can grow up to several million molecules thick.
+This "exclusion zone" is free of dissolved chemicals that remain dissolved in the water beyond the interface.
 It is maintained and grows thicker under the influence of sunlight or another source of infrared light.

 Prof. Pollack and his team have achieved a 200 to 1 purification of water, merely by drawing pure water from within the interface and drawing off the mixed water into another container; the whole powered by sunlight alone without any other filter or barrier.

-He has hypothesized that primitive lifeforms may have self-organized within this liquid crystal interface.
-Other research is being conducted on the microscopically thin sea-surface interface with air, which seethes with microbial life.
+He hypothesized that primitive lifeforms may have self-organized within this liquid crystal interface.
+Other researchers have looked into the microscopically thin sea-surface interface with the air, which seethes with microbial life when humanity is not sterilize it.

 These are preliminary results and I have probably not been clear.
-You should Google his name or check out his books for more details.
+You should check out Google with his name or his books for more details.

 Some researchers (carefully suppressed) have studied water’s unconventional properties of energy storage and propagation as it is driven and spun through special turbines.
 Their results so far have been almost mythical — radiating anti-gravity waves and other extraordinary forms of radiation.

-Others have studied the healing properties of water flowing in mountain streams that pick up natural minerals as they dance down rocky slopes and suspend their solutes in milky, colloidal solutions that show promising nutritional qualities.
-Others still have stirred batches of plain water clockwise and counterclockwise repeatedly, and thus created elixirs (adding nothing more than a handful of aged manure) with outstanding capacities to fertilize plants, attract beneficial insects and repel destructive ones, for the general health of soil and crops, and perhaps the purification of tainted water.
+Others have studied the healing properties of water flowing in mountain streams that pick up natural minerals as they dance down rocky slopes and suspend their solutes in milky, colloidal solutions with promising nutritional qualities.
+Other people have stirred batches of plain water clockwise and counterclockwise repeatedly, and thus created elixirs (adding nothing more than a handful of aged manure) with outstanding capacities to fertilize plants, attract beneficial insects and repel destructive ones, for the general health of the soil and its crops and perhaps the purification of tainted water?